How to train German Shepherd

 start with handling your puppy’s ears, tails and paws gently.

-It is very necessary because when your puppy will be adult one you will have to cut his nail, temperature taking, ear cleaning and other procedure.
+It is very necessary because when your puppy will be adult one you will have to cut his nail, ear cleaning and hughes air co will help to keep your puppy in correct temperature.
 So, you have to build a trust relation with your puppy to do these things.
+Also need more finace to your puppy check this out payday loans without credit check online process.

 Begin training your puppy with basic commands